-Do you ever wonder what it was like for the men who landed on the moon to stand on the cratered surface and look back at the Earth; to be the only folks alive to know the feeling of being out at a place that everyone can see but that no one gets to visit and look back from?
+Do you ever wonder what it was like for the men who landed on the moon to stand on the cratered surface and look back at the Earth; to know the feeling of being out at a place that everyone can see but that no one gets to visit and look back from?

 I imagine it’s much like a visit to the breakwater lighthouse felt – though obviously to the Nth degree – on a recent trip out there on a Coast Guard Aids to Navigation boat.